Giants hire Tony Vitello as manager: Tennessee coach will be first to make jump straight to MLB

 The Giants have several former Tennessee players in their organization, including outfielder Drew Gilbert and righty Blade Tidwell, who came over in the Tyler Rogers trade with the New York Mets.
 San Francisco's first-round pick last year, infielder Gavin Kilen, also played at Tennessee.
 Gilbert, Kilen, and Tidwell all played for Vitello.

-Assuming the hire is finalized, Vitello will join a team with the talent to win right away.
+Vitello joins a team with the talent to win right away.
 The Giants have a bona fide ace in Logan Webb and a strong middle of the lineup anchored by Willy Adames, Matt Chapman, Rafael Devers, and Jung Hoo Lee.
 Top prospect Bryce Eldridge figures to assume a larger role in 2026 as well.

 The Giants went 81-81 and missed the postseason for the fourth straight year and the eighth time in the last nine years.
 Manager Bob Melvin was let go after the season.